China dangles Pacific pact - with strings

 The document is already raising eyebrows.
 It has been leaked extensively, indicating a level of dissatisfaction.

-In a letter to 21 Pacific leaders, reported by Reuters, Federated States of Micronesia president David Panuelo said his nation would argue the "pre-determined joint communique" should be rejected, because he fears it could spark a new "Cold War" between China and the West.
+In a letter to 21 Pacific leaders, reported by Reuters, Federated States of Micronesia President David Panuelo said his nation would argue the "pre-determined joint communique" should be rejected, because he fears it could spark a new "Cold War" between China and the West.

-China's growing presence in the Pacific has been alluded to as a concern by Defence Officials, who wrote in the 2021 Defence Assessment that the "establishment of a military base or dual-use facility in the Pacific by a state that does not share New Zealand's values and security interests" was a key risk for New Zealand.
+China's growing presence in the Pacific has been alluded to as a concern by defence officials, who wrote in the 2021 Defence Assessment that the "establishment of a military base or dual-use facility in the Pacific by a state that does not share New Zealand's values and security interests" was a key risk for New Zealand.

-China's Foreign Minister Foreign Minister Wang Yi is on an eight stop tour of the Pacific.
+China's Foreign Minister Wang Yi is on an eight-stop tour of the Pacific.

-Prime Minister Jacinda Ardern, speaking during her trip to the United States said the Pacific was a "contested region".
+Prime Minister Jacinda Ardern, speaking during her trip to the United States, said the Pacific was a "contested region".

 "We want cooperation in areas where we have shared concern, like climate adaptation and mitigation," she said.

 "We want quality investment in infrastructure.
 We don't want militarisation.
 We don't want an escalation in tension.
-We want peace and stability," she said.
+We want peace and stability."